Antonio Panzeri: Career

-From 1996 until 2003, Panzeri worked with the city authorities of Milan, Barcelona, and Frankfurt, in the context of an international project to compare experiences regarding economic development, immigration and welfare, and to devise a future European municipality model.

 Member of the European Parliament, 2004–2019

-Panzeri became a Member of the European Parliament in the 2004 elections.
-In parliament, he was a member of the Progressive Alliance of Socialists and Democrats group.
+Panzeri became a Member of the European Parliament in the 2004 elections when he represented the Democrats of the Left in the North-West constituency.
+He later represented the Democratic Party and Article One.
+During his three terms in the European Parliament, he was a member of the Socialist Group in the European Parliament (2004-2009) and the Progressive Alliance of Socialists and Democrats group (2009-2019).

 From 2009 until 2019, Panzeri served on the Committee on Foreign Affairs (AFET).
 In 2014, he also joined its Subcommittee on Human Rights (DROI).
 In this capacity, he was also a member of the Democracy Support and Election Coordination Group (DEG), which oversees the Parliament's election observation missions.

 In addition to his committee assignments, Panzeri served as chairman of the parliament's delegation for relations with the Maghreb countries and the Arab Maghreb Union.
 He was previously a member of the delegations to the Parliamentary Assembly of the Mediterranean (2009-2014) and for relations with the United States (2004-2009).
 He was a member of the European Parliament Intergroup on Integrity (Transparency, Anti-Corruption and Organized Crime) and of the European Parliament Intergroup on LGBT Rights.
 He was also part of the Elie Wiesel Network of Parliamentarians for the Prevention of Genocide and Mass Atrocities and against Genocide Denial.

-In 2015, Panzeri nominated Saudi blogger Raif Badawi for the Sakharov Prize for Freedom of Thought.

-Founder and president of Fight Impunity
+Founder of Fight Impunity

-In September 2019, Panzeri founded a human rights NGO in Brussels, "Fight Impunity", and has been president of it since.
+In September 2019, Panzeri founded a human rights NGO in Brussels, Fight Impunity.
+The organisation had a number of well-respected board members and honorary board members, who resigned after Panzeri's arrest and were not implicated in criminal activity.
+The organisation's mission statement was:

+The aim of Fight Impunity is built on the necessity to promote the fight against impunity for serious violations of human rights and crimes against humanity having the principle of accountability as a central pillar of the architecture of international justice.

+Fight Impunity failed to file accounts or register with EU's Transparency Register.